-When you search at Google or Yahoo or Bing, you’ll see a set of search results that include a page title, a summary or snippet of the page, and a URL indicating the address of the page.
+When you search at Google or Yahoo, or Bing, you’ll see a set of search results that include a page title, a summary or search snippet of the page, and a URL indicating the page’s address.

-Often, that combination of title, snippet, and URL will be the deciding factor as to whether or not someone clicks through search results to a page.
+Often, that combination of title, snippet, and URL will decide whether or not someone clicks through search results to a page.

-The snippet peforms a couple of functions – it gives you a summary of what the page is about, and it shows you the context within which your query terms might appear on a page.
+The search snippet performs a couple of functions – it gives you a summary of what the page is about, and it shows you the context within which your query terms might appear on a page.

 Sometimes a search engine will show you the Meta Description that the publisher of the page has come up with for a page, especially if the Meta Description contains the words found in the query.

-Sometimes a search engine will show you a description that isn’t even found on the page, if it decides that the page is relevant for a query but the description for the page at the Yahoo Directory or DMOZ makes a better snippet than the meta description or any of the content found on the page.
+Sometimes a search engine will show you a description that isn’t even found on the page if it decides that the page is relevant for a query.
+Still, the description for the page at the Yahoo Directory or DMOZ makes a better search snippet than the meta description or any of the content found on the page.

-It’s also quite possible, and very common for a search engine to use content found on a page to show as a snippet for that page.
-Chances are that search engines show text from a page’s content as a snippet for most queries more often than they do the meta description for a page, or a description from an alternative source such as the Yahoo or DMOZ directories.
+It’s also quite possible and prevalent for a search engine to use the content found on a page to show as a snippet for that page.
+The chances are that search engines show text from a page’s content as a search snippet for most queries more often than they do the meta description for a page or a description from an alternative source such as Yahoo or DMOZ directories.

 Ranking Lines of Text on a Page